-Financial Assurance/ Risk Mitigation Program Fees: The purpose of this fee is to help support landlord risk mitigation fund programs that are used to pay claims and reduce risk.
+Financial Assurance/Risk Mitigation Program Fees

+The purpose of financial assurance/risk mitigation program fees is to help support landlord risk mitigation fund programs that are used to pay claims and reduce risk.
 The fee is paid by the Participant or an organization on behalf of the Participant and is an eligible expense.
 Applicants may have other eligibility factors and requirements that Minnesota Housing will need to review, and approve, prior to making an approval to the Housing Agency for this purpose.
 A receipt of payment from the program provider must be maintained in the Participant's file.